Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Discussion

-These findings highlight a gap in the current UDI data entry methods, where AI-enabled features are not systematically labeled in product descriptions.
-This omission suggests that while AI is increasingly integrated into medical devices, regulatory databases may not yet fully capture or standardize AI-related attributes.
+These findings highlight AI-enabled features are not systematically labeled in product descriptions, which presents a limitation when using the UDI database for secondary purposes such as identifying AI-enabled devices.
 As AI adoption in medical imaging and monitoring continues to grow, further refinement in regulatory reporting could improve transparency and facilitate AI-specific assessments within the UDI framework.
 This partially constitute why in this data analysis, AI is currently absent in SiMDs.